 To receive accommodations from the Office of Disability Services, there are a few steps to take.
-During the process, we highly encourage each student to come visit our campus and meet with the Disability Services Specialist so that we may get to know you better.
+During the process, we highly encourage each student to connect with our Disability Services Specialist so that we may get to know you better.

 There are 2 items we need: